Majungasaurus: Ontogeny and growth

 Majungasaurus, being known from many well-preserved specimens of different ages, is well studied in regards to its growth and development.
 Throughout ontogeny, the skull of Majungasaurus (more specifically, the jugal, postorbital and quadratojugal) seems to have become taller and more robust; additionally, the skull bones became more fused and the eye sockets became proportionally smaller.
 This indicates a shift in dietary preferences between juveniles and adults.

 Research by Michael D'Emic et al indicates that it was among the slowest-growing theropods.
 Based on studies of the lines of arrested growth in several bones, it was found that Majungasaurus took twenty years to reach maturity, which may have been a result of the harsh environment in which it lived.
 However, other abelisaurids have also been found to have comparably slow growth rates.

-Subadults of Majungasaurus crenatissimus were probably eaten by adults of the snake Madtsoia madagascariensis, though such large prey would have been injurious for the snake.